zulip/zulip/help/pin-a-channel.md

-# Pin a stream
+# Pin a channel

-Pinning a stream moves it to the **Pinned** section at the top of your streams list in the left sidebar.
-You can pin the streams you pay close attention to, which is especially handy if you are subscribed to a large number of streams.
+Pinning a channel moves it to the **Pinned** section at the top of your channels list in the left sidebar.
+You can pin the channels you pay close attention to, which is especially handy if you are subscribed to a large number of channels.

-## Pin a stream
+## Pin a channel

 {start_tabs}